Russlewisbo/markdown-cv/index.md

 ## Invited Lectures

 `2022`
+__Importance of pharmacokinetics/pharmacodynamics in the immunocompromised host__
+<br> 21st Immunocompromised Host Society Symposium on Infections in the Immunocompromised Host, Basel, Switzerland

 __Antifungal prophylaxis in the tageted chemotherapy era__
 <br> University of Manitoba, Hematology-Infectious Diseases Conference (Virtual),
 <br> Winnipeg, Manitoba, Canada